StephenGoedhart/DesignPatternsSimplified/README.md

 ## 23 Design patterns categorized

 * **Creational Design Patterns:** Design patterns that deal with object creation.
-  * **Factory Method / Virtual Constructor:** A factory class instantiates objects based on classes with a common parent class or interface.
+  * **Factory Method / Virtual Constructor:** A factory class instantiates objects based on classes with a common parent class or interface using polymorphism.
 This way we guarantee type dependencies and decrease invalid type errors.
 * **Abstract Factory:**